AnAbsurdlyAngryGoose/openmod/README.md

 - A list of users to exclude from the public extract

 By default, Open Mod only creates extracts for bans (but not unbans), mutes (but not unmutes), removing posts or marking them as spam, and removing comments or marking them as spam.

+Configuration is synchronised between your paired installations.
+Changes to the configuration may take up to an hour to be reflected in your public extract.

 ## Data Stored